PRTZLnet/twitter-analyze/README.md

+# update 7/14

+I've broken something and I cant seem to get it to work anymore :( so you are on your own

 # twitter.prtzl.net

 Using google natural language API, and the twitter API it allows users to display positive/negative ratings for their twitter profiles